Sanctuary at SHO is also a sanctuary for people.

 Ducks and the permaculture system.
 How to integrate animal sanctuary work with living food systems.
 Work time spent on special projects like big muck-outs, fence moving, hay/compost management.
 Or repeat of previous day's work.

 Helpers free us to do other outdoor projects like mowing, harvesting, and excavator work.
 These helpers are the stars in our sky!
 We weave in and out of the barn, and hang out for chats after work.
 We completely appreciate being freed up to either give our bodies a break, or to do other needed farm/sanctuary projects.
 These folks will be working with one of our more senior sanctuary team members, and we will be weaving in and out to participate.
+If duck chores are completed early, opportunities to help in the permaculture orchard or with other farm projects are a possibility.

 Click the photo to scroll through the full gallery.
 Wildlife photos © Susan C. Morse